rafaelmardojai/firefox-gnome-theme/README.md

 11. Be happy with your new gnomish Firefox.

+## Updating
+Both manual and script installation methods should create a git clone in `your-profile-folder-path/chrome/firefox-gnome-theme`, so the easiet way to update the theme is to open this folder in terminal and perform a git pull `git pull origin master`.

+> Note: Running installation script to update after cloning again the repo can work, but also can introduce duplication in CSS sheets.

 ## Enabling optional features
 Open `chrome/firefox-gnome-theme/userChrome.css` with a text editor and follow instructions to enable extra features.
 Keep in mind this file might change in future versions and your configuration will be lost.
 You can copy the @imports you want to enable to a new file named `customChrome.css` directly in your `chrome/firefox-gnome-theme` directory if you want it to survive updates.
 Remember all @imports must be at the top of the file, before other statements.